 Conspiracy is a broad federal offense that could potentially apply to various federal prosecutions.
 The expansiveness of a conspiracy offense allows federal prosecutors to uniformly prosecute multiple persons for the same crime, regardless of their level of involvement.
 If you or a loved one are facing a conspiracy charge, you may wish to consult a Charleston conspiracy lawyer right away.

 Even if you did not commit a specific offense, you might still be implicated in a broader conspiracy.
-As a result, seeking the counsel of an experienced criminal defense lawyer may be essential to avoid some or all the harsh consequences of a conspiracy conviction.
+As a result, seeking the counsel of an experienced criminal defense attorney may be essential to avoid some or all the harsh consequences of a conspiracy conviction.

 Conspiracy generally refers to situations in which two or more individuals plan to commit a criminal offense.
-18 U.S. Code § 371 is a broad federal statute that makes it illegal to conspire to defraud the United States or any of its agencies, as well as to conspire to violate any federal law.
+18 United States Code § 371 is a broad federal statute that makes it illegal to conspire to defraud the United States or any of its agencies, as well as to conspire to violate any federal law.

 To prove a conspiracy charge, the prosecutor must typically prove the existence of the following elements: